ericoporto/ags-manual-wiki/Maths.md

 float Maths.ArcTan(float value)
 ```

 Calculates the arc-tan, in radians, of the specified value.
+Return value is in range -PI/2 to +PI/2.

 To convert an angle in radians to degrees, use
 [`Maths.RadiansToDegrees`](Maths#mathsradianstodegrees).